vasconeves/vasconeves.github.io/_posts/2024-03-07-predicting-customer-loyalty.md

 ```
 <br>
 Just like that, we have made our *loyalty_score* predictions for these missing customers.
 Due to the impressive metrics on the test set, we can be reasonably confident with these scores.
-This extra customer information will ensure our client can undertake more accurate and relevant customer tracking, targeting, and comms.
+This extra customer information will ensure our client can undertake more accurate and relevant customer tracking, targeting, and communication.

 <br>